JimHaughwout/GADM_DBSCAN/README.md

 DBSCAN clustering

 ##### `vicenty-basic` Mode
-Custom distance metric using [Vincenty's Forumla](https://en.wikipedia.org/wiki/Vincenty%27s_formulae).
+Custom distance metric using [Vincenty's Formula](https://en.wikipedia.org/wiki/Vincenty%27s_formulae).

 ##### `vicenty-gadm` Mode
-Custom distance metric that combines Vincenty's Forumla with GADM features to calculate a scored distance (in km).
+Custom distance metric that combines Vincenty's Formula with GADM features to calculate a scored distance (in km).
 The metric starts with a base Vincenty's Forumal distance calculation, then modifies this based on whether the two points are in the same city and or city neighborhood.